TensorFlow Transformer Part-3#10

 I agree.
 Naming things is difficult, especially in this case.

-TF does not seem to have a proper name for "well_known_input_sig"
+TF does not seem to have a proper name for "well_known_input_sig" yet.

-refers to "well_known_prediction_signature"
+And signature_def_key refers to "well_known_prediction_signature" in our example.

-Maybe input_signature_to_tensor_name
+Maybe input_signature_to_tensor_name and output_signature_to_tensor_name?

 There was a problem hiding this comment.